kdv24/Shoes/README.md

 2. Import the SQL database into postgres by following along under the *Database* section
 3. Navigate to the web folder inside the project directory
 4. Start a php server from the terminal (`php -S localhost:8000`)
-5. Load localhost:8000 in your browser
+5. Connect to `localhost:8000` in your browser

 #### Database